CenterForStatistics-UGent/reconsi/README.md

 ![](README_figs/README-approxCor-1.png)

 This is the correlation matrix of binned test statistics, whereby yellow indicates negative correlations between bin counts and blue positive correlations.
 Each pixel represents a combination of two bins.
 It is clear that counts in the left and right tail are negatively correlated, and bin counts close together are positively correlated.
-This is a consequence of the collapsed null distribution being more variable.